 Review all interim work products and any issues of importance that may impact the results or cost of the evaluation.

-Provide Review Draft report to the Evaluation Committee, Technical Consultants, and Program Administrators for comment.
+Provide Review Draft report of project work products to the Evaluation Committee, Technical Consultants, and Program Administrators for comment.

 Retain all communications from the Contractor and from Program Administrator representatives.